Guidelines for submitting Class Action Requests for Classification Review:

 - Mail (pink or US): To the Classification Division of the Vermont Department of Human Resources, 120 State Street-5th Floor, Montpelier, VT 05620-2505.
 RFRs must be received in Classification before the deadline specified in the applicable Collective Bargaining Unit Agreement.

-- Class Action RFRs received by other divisions of DHR (Field Ops for example) but delivered to Classification after the appropriate deadline will not be considered during the current year and will need to be resubmitted the following year.
+- Class Action RFRs received by other divisions of DHR (Field Operations for example) but delivered to Classification after the appropriate deadline will not be considered during the current year and should be resubmitted the following year.

 - Class Action RFRs postmarked on or before the deadline but delivered to Classification after the deadline specified in the applicable Collective Bargaining Unit Agreement will not be considered during the current year and will need to be resubmitted the following year.

-- Class Action RFRs received prior July 1st will be returned to the submitter and should be resubmitted after July 1st, in order to be considered in the current year.
+- Class Action RFRs received prior to July 1st will be returned to the submitter and should be resubmitted after July 1st, to be considered in the current year.

-- Accepted Class Action RFRs will be reviewed by the Classification Analyst assigned to the review or the appropriate Classification Committee.
+- Accepted Class Action RFRs will normally be reviewed by the Classification Analyst assigned to the department or the appropriate Classification Committee.
 All reviews will be conducted and completed in accordance with the provisions of the applicable CBA.

-- Agencies/Departments will be required to provide financial impact detail once the results of the Class Action classification review has been communicated to them.
-Guidance regarding calculating the financial impact will be provided after Class Action RFRs are received by DHR Classification.
+- Agencies/Departments will be required to assist with cost analysis of each review and should be prepared to provide financial impact detail once the results of the Class Action classification review have been communicated to them.